EvaMalinina/todo-list-react-redux/README.md

 # Create Todo React Redux App easily with Material UI

-Imegine you created react todo app and now you want to add Redux.
+Imagine you created react todo app and now you want to add Redux.

 That's exactly what I do here.